elaydae/MO-IT101-Group-11/README.md

 └── README.md
 ```

-Rules from the requirement:
+Important project rules:

-* Only **one Java file** must exist in the repository.
+* Only **one Java file** is allowed
-* No external libraries are used.
+* No external libraries are used
+* All employee data is embedded in the program

 ---